Flash memory: Fowler–Nordheim tunneling

 The process of moving electrons from the control gate and into the floating gate is called Fowler–Nordheim tunneling, and it fundamentally changes the characteristics of the cell by increasing the MOSFET's threshold voltage.
 This, in turn, changes the drain-source current that flows through the transistor for a given gate voltage, which is ultimately used to encode a binary value.
 The Fowler-Nordheim tunneling effect is reversible, so electrons can be added to or removed from the floating gate, processes traditionally known as writing and erasing.

 Internal charge pumps

 Despite the need for relatively high programming and erasing voltages, virtually all flash chips today require only a single supply voltage and produce the high voltages that are required using on-chip charge pumps.

-Over half the energy used by a 1.8 V NAND flash chip is lost in the charge pump itself.
+Over half the energy used by a 1.8 V-NAND flash chip is lost in the charge pump itself.
 Since boost converters are inherently more efficient than charge pumps, researchers developing low-power SSDs have proposed returning to the dual Vcc/Vpp supply voltages used on all early flash chips, driving the high Vpp voltage for all flash chips in an SSD with a single shared external boost converter.

 In spacecraft and other high-radiation environments, the on-chip charge pump is the first part of the flash chip to fail, although flash memories will continue to work – in read-only mode – at much higher radiation levels.

 NOR flash

+In both NOR and NAND flash memories, the cells are arranged in a grid.
+We can think of the memory as consisting of "words" of a certain number of bits (or cells), with each word being confined to a particular column of the grid, and the bits being in different rows.
+All the bits of a particular word are linked by a wordline, a conductor connecting to the control gates of all the bits of that word.
+All the first bits of a certain number of adjacent words (columns) are linked by a bitline, as are all the second bits and so on.
+The bitlines connect to one of the terminals (source or drain) of the cells.
+By manipulating the voltages on the wordlines one can read a certain bit by measuring the voltage on the corresponding bitline.
+The way to do this depends on whether the memory chip is a NOR or a NAND flash.